gully/gully.github.io/_posts/2015-11-25-An-Awesome-list-for-Astronomy.md

 layout:     post
 title:      How do astronomers discover resources?
 date:       2015-11-25 05:00:00
 summary:    Information sharing within the astronomy community occurs through many avenues.
-Beyond journals like ApJ and preprint servers like astroPH, there are other less formal venues for discovering resources and exchanging ideas.
-The current cadre of these venues is lacking an outlet for user contributed, curated, static content.
+In this blog post I point out that the current information sharing avenues are lacking an outlet for user contributed, community-curated, open-access content about astronomy specific resources.
+I provide an implementation of this forum, called [Awesome Astronomy](https://github.com/jonathansick/awesome-astronomy).
 ---

 Information sharing within the astronomy community occurs through many avenues.
 In this blog post I point out that the current information sharing avenues are lacking an outlet for user contributed, community-curated, open-access content about astronomy specific resources.
 I provide an implementation of this forum, called [Awesome Astronomy](https://github.com/jonathansick/awesome-astronomy).